clovenski/dtm-simulator/README.md

 - loops between two states (two transitions to and from them) are labeled with a double-headed arrow

 - remember that a configuration for a transition in a Turing machine is (*R*, *W*, *M*) where *R* is the symbol the machine reads, *W* is what the machine writes/replaces on the tape and *M* is either left or right; indicating where the machine moves to for the next input

+- this application implements the *semi*-infinite tape Turing machine, as in only one side of the tape is infinite; thus if the index moves pass the leftmost index (< 0), the machine halts and rejects the string

 - be mindful when running a non-sequential test as Turing machines can enter an infinite loop; use the stop button to abort the test